Skip to content

 Migrating the system to a microSD card on Turris 1.x routers⚓︎

-This guide walks you through creating a new system that runs fully from a microSD card; the onboard memory chips are not utilized.
-The new system will run the newest Turris OS and U-Boot.
+This guide details creating a system that runs entirely from a microSD card, bypassing the onboard NAND memory.
+The target system will run the latest version of Turris OS and U-Boot.

 Requirements⚓︎